Skip to main content

 Schwarzwälder Kirschtorte

-Black Forest cake with layers of chocolate cake, whipped cream, and cherries, flavored with kirsch (cherry brandy).
+Black Forest cake: layers of chocolate sponge, whipped cream, and cherries, with kirsch cherry brandy worked through it.

 Käsespätzle